 Affirmative action in university admissions: Research roundup

-In the 2013 case of Fisher v.
-University of Texas, the U.S. Supreme Court declined to make a new, comprehensive judgment on affirmative action in higher education, sending the case back to a lower court with instructions to apply “strict scrutiny” to the use of race in admissions.
+In April 2014, the U.S. Supreme Court upheld a Michigan constitutional amendment banning affirmative action policies in the state’s universities.
+The ruling follows up on Fisher v.
+University of Texas, a 2013 case in which the Court declined to make a comprehensive judgment on affirmative action, sending the case back to a lower court with instructions to apply “strict scrutiny” to the use of race in admissions.

 The United States District Court heard Fisher v.
 University of Texas in 2009 and ruled in favor of the university, as did the United States Court of Appeals for the Fifth Circuit in 2011.
 In February 2012 the Supreme Court agreed to hear the case and oral arguments took place in October 2012.
 The ruling in the case would technically only apply to public universities; but if the Court had ruled that affirmative action programs constitute racial discrimination, private universities would likely also be forbidden from using race in admission under Title VI of the Civil Rights Act of 1964, which forbids racial discrimination in all programs that receive federal funding.
 (For more on this case, you can read the official transcript of the oral arguments as well as consult the SCOTUSblog.)